practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 <br/>

 The TypeScript script should work out of the box for node.js version 22.21.0 or higher (_$ node -v_).
-Version 18.19.1, coming as standard with Ubuntu 24 LTS for example, is too old for it.
+Version 18.19.1, coming as default with Ubuntu 24 LTS for example, is too old for it.

 In Linux you can upgrade the node.js version with the nvm, the **Node Version Manager** which allows a node.js installation per Linux user, like this, see from here: https://linux.how2shout.com/how-to-install-nvm-on-ubuntu-24-04-or-22-04-linux/: